Can you feel that?

 Check the Date Sheet Twice

 In the 12th board exams, I studied for some other subject than the scheduled one.
-And I realised the mistake just a day before.
+And I realized the mistake just a day before.
 Fortunately, I’ve had revised enough in advance, so I did well.

 Paste a copy of the datasheet in a place where you can see it often: the mirror on the dressing table, the refrigerator, or on the books almirah.
 It’s important to know the exact dates of all your exams (subject-wise).